lockels/m-as/README.md

 I used the crate sysinfo for retrieving and parsing system information.
 I also used the (really cool) crate ratatui for the tui:)

+Build from source by cloning this repo and running ``cargo build --release``